//

 Poor

-TThe size structure of the bluegill population remained poor.
-The number of larger bluegill was well below optimal.
-Many bluegill between 5” – 7” were collected, and no bluegill over 7.5” were collected.
-In 2023, anglers can expect to catch an abundance of bluegill 5” – 7” in length weighing 0.1 to 0.25 pounds.
-The bluegill population in this lake will likely always be hindered by the presence of gizzard shad.
+The size structure of the bluegill population continued to remain poor.
+The number of larger bluegill was well below optimal (RSD-7 = 2).
+Many bluegill between 5” – 7” were collected, and no bluegill over 7.5” were sampled.
+In 2025, anglers can expect to catch an abundance of bluegill 5” – 7” in length weighing approximately 0.2 pounds.
+Unfortunately, the bluegill population in this lake will likely always be hindered by the presence of gizzard shad.

 CHANNEL CATFISH